Welcome

 Also to note that help is always required to support the work of the exhibition over set up, the exhibition weekend and take down.

 Exhibition challenge – The theme for the challenge is “Dragon”.
 The piece to be inspired by dragons (lots of possible twists and exciting options maybe even 3D) but must be no more than 24 inches in any direction.
-The entry form was sent out earlier this month.
+We look forward to seeing all entries at the exhibition.

 Carpark - Please don’t forget the system for the carpark at the hall, all drivers must register their car on the system inside the hall to avoid any fines.